maskerTim/GemeloEyes/README.md

 Understand what DeviceMonitor and ProcessMonitor are, please go to [Design Blueprint](#design-blueprint)

+Lastest Update: 2021-10-25

+## !!Notice
+Flask controller services are some problems...

 ## Prerequisite
 In this project that used:
 * Docker 20.10.8